UCLA shuts down No. 23 Arizona in 65-52 win - WHIZ News

-The Bruins (13-12, 6-5 Pac-12) bounced back from an ugly loss to Arizona State with a superb defensive game and 9-of-17 shooting from 3-point range.

-UCLA shot 51% overall and used a big second half run to pull away, handing Arizona its second loss in 12 games at McKale Center this season.
+UCLA shot 51% percent, made 9 of 17 from the arc and used a big second-half run to pull away.
+Riley Smith had 15 points and Tyger Campbell added 12 with five assists.

+“I get on them and demand a lot from them, but when they get the job done, you’ve got to give them credit,” Cronin said.
+“The coaches don’t win games, the players win games.
+The players won the game tonight.”

-Arizona (16-7, 6-4) hung in with 3-point shooting in the first half, but missed all 12 of its attempts in the second.
-The Wildcats shot 25% and went 6 of 29 in the second half
+Arizona (16-7, 6-4) hung in with 3-point shooting in the first half, but struggled from all over the court in the second as UCLA pulled away.

-Zeke Nnaji had 14 points and 10 rebounds, but shot 2 of 8.
-He made all 10 of his free throws.
+The Wildcats missed all 12 of their second-half 3-point attempts and went 6 for 29 overall to watch a close game spiral away from them over the final 10 minutes.

+“Their toughness and physicality wore on all of us,” Arizona coach Sean Miller said.
+“It wore on our drives, our second shots.
+You have to know going into the game they’re playing like that and you have to be able to adjust.”

 Heading into Saturday’s game, Arizona had been struggling to hold onto big leads.